Recruitment based on the NHS Constitution

 This framework sets out a number of national core requirements that HEIs will be expected to embed into their current recruitment processes by March 2015 to ensure that for all new recruitment rounds, all students are recruited for values as well as skills and aptitude.
 The framework also includes practical tools and resources to support the effective embedding of VBR in HEIs and employers.

-The framework, a guide and an equality and diversity analysis for the VBR programme can be downloaded.
-[HYPERLINK]
+The framework, a guide and an equality and diversity analysis for the VBR programme can be downloaded at the bottom of the page.

-Measuring the long term benefits of VBR is the focus of a three year longitudinal study which commenced in April 2015.
-An overview is provided below.
+• Measuring the long term benefits of VBR is the focus of a three year longitudinal study which commenced in April 2015

-In recognition of the good values based recruitment (VBR) practice that already exists in HEIs and NHS employing organisations, HEE was keen to build on this and invited organisations who were further along with VBR to develop case studies to share with other organisations who might only be starting out.
-Browse through the case studies [HYPERLINK] submitted by various universities which have been identified as areas of potential good practice.
+In recognition of the good values based recruitment (VBR) practice that already exists in HEIs and NHS employing organisations, we were keen to build on this and invited organisations who were further along with VBR to develop case studies to share with other organisations who might only be starting out.
+Browse through the case studies submitted by various universities which have been identified as areas of potential good practice.
 These have been produced by each university and include contact details should you wish to find out more.
-If you wish to share your experience of VBR please contact us at HEE.VBR@nhs.net.

 There are further examples from NHS employing organisations available on the NHS Employers website.